Changes to Paid Family Leave in 2020

 In 2020, the benefit increases from 55% to 60% of the employee’s average weekly wage, up to a cap of 60% of the current Statewide Average Weekly Wage of $1,401.17.
 The maximum weekly benefit for 2020 is $840.70.

 You are required to update your PFL policies reflecting the 2020 changes.
 You can find model language on the NYS Paid Family Leave website, in the Employer Resources section.

 Important reminders regarding Paid Family Leave

 - The Conference will continue to provide coverage under the group disability plan via Guardian and pay the premium.

 - Churches should not purchase their own coverage.

 - No employee contributions are to be withheld from pay and churches will not be billed.

-If you have a payroll vendor that manages your payroll, please contact them with this information and verify they will not take deductions in January 2019.
+If you have a payroll vendor that manages payroll, please contact them with this information and verify they will not take deductions in 2020.
 It is recommended that you check your pay journals the first few months to ensure that they do not add the deductions.